krakend/krakend-documentation/telemetry/_index.md

 **OpenCensus** is the previous component which has provided reliable service for over six years, and now is deprecated in favour of OpenTelemetry.
 You can still add [legacy telemetry](/docs/telemetry/opencensus/) through OpenCensus, although we recommend you to adopt OpenTelemetry right away.

 ## OpenTelemetry integrations
 As OpenTelemetry is **an open standard**, any provider adopting it using the wire protocol will make it automatically compatible with KrakenD.
+OpenTelemetry is natively supported in +50 vendors.

 So the question of *does KrakenD support provider X?* can be answered with another question: *Does your provider offer an OpenTelemetry integration?*.

-As providers and software makers make an ongoing effort to adopt OpenTelemetry, you can find an extensive list of systems, SaaS or on-premise, that are on this path, and more are coming.
-When writing this documentation, these were the leading systems working with OpenTelemetry (but there are more!).
+As providers and software makers make an ongoing effort to adopt OpenTelemetry, you can find an extensive list of systems, SaaS or on-premise, that are on this path, and more are coming (see [vendors who natively support OpenTelemetry](https://opentelemetry.io/ecosystem/vendors/)).

 If you work with KrakenD and a piece of software that is not in the list below, please add it!